• Skip to main content

 When LEMSIP closed in 1996, Rayne went to Wildlife Waystation along with over 30 other chimpanzees.

-Rayne enjoys spending time with Honey B and is a self-assured chimpanzee who can be very playful and silly with her caregivers.
-During meal times, she likes to take her food up high for peaceful and private dining.
-She spends a lot of time on the platforms that are at the end of the “branches” of the artificial tree structures in the new playrooms and also in the front rooms, where she can keep an eye on what her caregivers are up to.
+Rayne is a self-assured chimpanzee who is considered the highest ranking female in her group.
+During meal times, she’s very particular about the order of the food she takes.
+Once she does get her food, she likes to take it up high for peaceful and private dining.
+She spends a lot of time on the platforms that are at the end of the “branches” of the artificial tree structures in the playrooms.
+She often saves a sheet or blanket to cover up with when she’s making her cozy night nest.

 Share